evmcnb/quartz/content/asthma.md

 - Bradycardia

 > [!warning]
-> Prior to discharge, following an acute asthma attack, a patient should have been stable on their discharge medication (i.e. no nebulisers or oxygen) for 12-24 hours, PEFR >75% of expected and have had their inhaler technique checked and recorded
+> Prior to discharge, following an acute [[Snippets/Asthma|Asthma]] attack, a patient should have been stable on their discharge medication (i.e. no nebulisers or [[Snippets/Oxygen|Oxygen]]) for 12-24 hours, PEFR >75% of expected and have had their inhaler technique checked and recorded

 ### DDX